 There are two foods that are traditionally eaten by Jews on Chanukah (Hannouca in French): latkes and sufganyot, or jelly-filled donuts.
-This Chanukah, I had the idea to make a treat that is similar to sufganyot, but is a traditionally eaten in France is at carnaval.
-In the St. Etienne area, where my husband is from, … Continue reading Bugnes de Hannouca
+This Chanukah, I had the idea to make a treat that is similar to sufganyot, but is a traditionally eaten in France at carnaval.
+In the St. Etienne and Lyon area, where my husband … Continue reading Bugnes de Hannouca

 Just wanted to wish everyone a happy Chanukah, and share with you a picture of my pinterest-fueled first night treats.
 I made marshmallow hershey kiss dreidels that came out very cute.
 I also found a recipe in a fantastic Jewish cookbook called Gefilte Variations by Jayne Cohen, for Fish in Potato Latke Crust with Horseradish … Continue reading Happy Chanukah!

 When I was in North Carolina this past month visiting family, I actually did a bit of my own cooking.
 Since I had my cousin Sarah there, who is a fellow cook and excellent photographer, I thought it would be great to do a co-blog post with her.
 So we asked our grandmother Betty what she remembers eating as a child, and … Continue reading Schnecken